—A Research Piece for Scholars—

-What adds to the authenticity of the story is the suggestion that she spoke to Wilde about it (“he can’t put a name to the ghost”).
-Moreover, the detail given about the coat’s material and seams, and how it looked in various light, implies that she actually saw it herself.
+What adds to the authenticity of the story is the suggestion that the Lady actually spoke to Wilde about it (“he can’t put a name to the ghost”).
+Moreover, the detail given about the coat’s material and seams, and how it looked in various light, implies that she actually saw the coat herself.
 Indeed, she records that Wilde wore the coat at a private viewing of the Grosvenor Gallery, which we know (p.
 158) that she also attended.
 [This description of the coat is clearly replicated in Ellmann’s retelling.]

 It is difficult to know whether Wilde actually had such a coat tailored.
 Given his penchant for fanciful tales, it is possible that his coat just happened to have the look of a cello, and the dream was just a story he spun for our diarist.
 This seems equally plausible as the cello coat was not remarked upon elsewhere at the time.
 I shall leave interpretation to artistic license.

-[Addendum: More research suggests he did.
+[Addendum: More research suggests that Wilde did in fact have such a coat specially made.
 See Cello Encore]

 Find the Lady